fangwei123456/spikingjelly/docs/source/legacy_tutorials/en/0_neuron.rst

 It can be found that for neurons using the soft method, there is no need to reset the voltage :math:`V_{reset}`.
 For the neurons in :class:`spikingjelly.activation_based.neuron`, when ``v_reset`` is set to the a float value (e.g., the default value is ``1.0``), the neuron uses the hard reset; if ``v_reset`` is set to ``None``, the soft reset will be used.
-We can find the corresponding codes in :class:`spikingjelly.activation_based.neuron.BaseNode.neuronal_fire.neuronal_reset`:
+We can find the corresponding code in :meth:`spikingjelly.activation_based.neuron.SimpleBaseNode.neuronal_reset`:

 .. code-block:: python